Center for Student Progress

-The lower level of Maag Library houses the Writing Center, The Reading and Study Skills Center, the English Language Institute, and the Center for Communication Excellence.
+The lower level of Maag Library houses the Writing Center, Testing, and the English Language Institute.

 Information Technology Services

 The ITS Tech Desk is the primary point of contact for technology customer support needs and is located on the fourth floor of Maag Library.
-Support is provided by phone and in person.
-The Tech Desk provides first-level technical support of all the YSU computer systems, telephones, and assists faculty, staff, and students with password-related problems, helps students with installing "academic-related" software, and configuring their devices to connect to the YSU wired and wireless networks.
+Support is provided by phone, in person and through the IT Services portal.
+The Tech Desk provides first-level technical support of all the YSU computer systems, telephones, classroom multimedia equipment, and assists students with password-related problems, helps students with installing "academic-related" software, and configuring their devices to connect to the YSU wired and wireless networks.
 More information is available at the Tech Desk website.

 Overall, ITS provides: